 The Big Ben chimed for the first time on 11th July 1859.
 The chimes were first broadcast by BBC radio on the New Year's Eve of 1923.
 Over the years, the sound became well-known to the BBC World Service listeners all across the world.
 Till date, it continues to be the focus of the New Year celebrations in the UK.

-After reading all these exciting facts that we have shared in this article, you know that it is one destination you do not want to miss while sightseeing in London.
+After reading all these exciting facts, you might think that not even one destination you want to miss while sightseeing in London.
 In fact, it is one of the most famous tourist attractions of the world.
 However, you can see the tower ONLY from outside.
 General public is prohibited from getting inside the tower due to security reasons.